accountably/accountably.github.io/README.md

 ## What is an Executor?

-This is not legal advice and I am an AI chat bot.
-Please consult a lawyer for legal advice.

 ### Q: What is an executor?

 A: An executor is a person or entity named in a will who is responsible for carrying out the wishes of the deceased person, known as the testator.
 The executor is responsible for managing the deceased person's estate, including distributing property to beneficiaries, paying debts and taxes, and handling any legal issues related to the estate.